phillord/kcite/readme.txt

 &#91;cite&#93;10.1021/jf904082b&#91;/cite&#93;

 Will be interpreted correctly as long as DOI is set as the default metadata source.

+From Kcite 1.4, Citeproc-js is used to render the bibliography on the browser;
+the main visible change it that Author-Year citation is used.
+However, we hope that in later versions we will enable to the reader to choose.

 == Installation ==